 A lifelong peanut butter lover, Mark received his first lesson in handcrafted nut butter in 1999 while living in a rural farming community in Zimbabwe, where he was a Peace Corps Volunteer.
 Just after harvest, peanuts were roasted over an open fire and ground by hand between stones as coarse salt was added to taste.
 Some families added a touch of local honey to complement the salt and smooth out the texture.
 The deliciously fragrant, mouthwatering result was a revelation.
 Upon returning to the United States, Mark bought literally every brand of peanut butter he could find – dozens and dozens of brands – and nothing came even close to the fresh-roasted flavor he had experienced in Africa.

 Big Spoon’s philosophy about food is based on the belief that food matters.
 It matters to our health, our happiness, and the well being of our planet.
 We believe that food should be delicious, nutritious, and good for all those involved in producing it.
 For us, cooking and sharing food with others is a great joy.
-We source ingredients from only trusted, transparent farms and producers that share this philosophy, and we buy our nuts locally and regionally when possible.
-Peanuts are a tremendous agricultural resource for the American Southeast, and North Carolina is ranked sixth in terms of peanut production.
-We are thrilled to be able to work with local and regional peanut farmers and to be a positive market force for sustainable peanut agriculture and transparent marketing.
+We source ingredients from only trusted, transparent farms and producers that share this philosophy.
+Peanuts are a tremendous agricultural resource for the American Southeast, and of our 50 states, North Carolina is ranked sixth in terms of peanut production.
+We are thrilled to be able to work with local and regional peanut farmers and to be a positive market force for sustainable peanut agriculture.

 The name “Big Spoon” is a tribute to Mark’s dad, Gary, of Kingsport, TN, where Mark and several generations of his paternal family grew up.
 One day, a six-year-old Mark walked into the family kitchen to find his dad having one of his favorite snacks – a big spoonful of peanut butter straight from the jar.
 Mark blurted out, “big spoon!” and the nickname stuck.
 To this day, Mark’s friends from Kingsport still call Gary “Big Spoon,” and well, there was no question about what he was going to name the nut butter business.